Program Details, Policies, and Philosophies

 - learn about a specific subject in the context of complex, multifaceted, and realistic problems

-- experience the relevance of learning when it comes to future college majors and occupations
+- experience how these subjects are relevant to future college majors and occupations

 - build up their inner motivations for learning